rzabolotin/my_articles/rzabolotin.hashnode.dev/2021.07.02 simple logging in python/article.md

 logger.add("my_wonderful.log")
 ```

-But this is a simple case, but what if you want to separate the logs by time
+This is a simple case, but what if you want to separate the logs by time
 ```
 logger.add("my_wonderful_{time}.log")
 ```
 Not the best option.
-This will do one file for each milisecond, let's specify to do one file per day.
+This will do one file for each millisecond, let's specify to do one file per day.
 ```
 logger.add("my_wonderful_{time:YYYY_MM_DD}.log")
 ```

 Excellent!

-And here are some more interesting options from the official documentation.
+Here are some more interesting options from the official documentation.
 ```
 logger.add("file_1.log", rotation="500 MB") # Automatically rotate too big file
 logger.add("file_2.log", rotation="12:00") # New file is created each day at noon